Edwinngera/sparsex/README.md

 # Development

 #### Priority
-* Pipeline, server actions, get predicitions pipeline.
+* Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
-* Pipeline, np.frombuffer of bytearray having issues when the array length is 1 and with int and uint datatype. np.frombuffer eays away the array if uint8, reads wrong value when int64 but performs quite well when float64.
-Maybe add another message field for single predictions.
+* Pipeline, come up with standardized shapes for preprocessing, feature_extraction and classification. i.e. whether the incoming image arrays, patches or features are flattened or 2-d or 3-d etc.

 #### Backlog
-* Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
+* Pipeline, handle different color channels.
 * Pipeline, add "checksum" functionality in request and response messages for data (image / image_array) verfication.
 * Pipeline, make sure all/most data types for the data bytes are handled.
 * Training, dictionary learning.